TaklaXBR/ProxyTool/README.md

 [ 6 ] proxyfilter
 proxy filter is edit proxys. you can select proxy anonymous and country.
 It checks whether there is a proxy based on the option you specify.

+[ 7 ] Internet Tester
+internet tester is test your ping,upload,download

 How to Install